Shizuri/react-trivia-game/README.md

 ## Technology

 This project was created with the use of the [React](https://reactjs.org/) JavaScript library.
 It uses only functional components and hooks for its functionality.
 The web application is a Single Page Application (SPA) and uses [React Router](https://reactrouter.com/) for the client side navigation.
 The project has a global state management system that uses the React Context API.
+All of the data is provided by the open and free [Trivia API](https://opentdb.com/api_config.php).
+Its Session Token system is used for managing the non-repetition of questions.

 ## Styling